 In 2013, Jones was awarded the French-American Jazz Exchange grant for a collaboration with French vocalist Emilie Lesbros.

-Darius graduated from Virginia Commonwealth University with a Bachelors in Jazz Studies in 2003, earning a Master's Degree in Jazz Performance/Composition from New York University in 2008.
+Jones graduated from Virginia Commonwealth University with a Bachelors in Jazz Studies in 2003, earning a Master's Degree in Jazz Performance/Composition from New York University in 2008.
 He also taught New Music Improvisation there for a year as an adjunct professor.
-Darius comes from a diverse musical background, which lead to his unique and soulful approach to music.
-His repertoire includes compositions and performances in electro-acoustic music, chamber ensembles, contemporary and avant-garde jazz groups, modern dance performances, and multi-media events.
+Jones taught saxophone and improvisation at Columbia University in 2017.

 "4-Stars.
 Today, he demonstrates that his musical persona will not be easily pigeonholed."